 Unconstrained by budgets or financial commitments, the Port of Brisbane’s Vision 2060 report peers into the future, bringing the routine topic of logistics to life by imagining airships delivering outsized cargo directly to customers.

-The growth projections for the Port are ambitious out to 2060, with the Queensland population forecast to lift from 5.5 million to 8.3 million, container trade to treble, cruise passenger volumes to more than quadruple, and energy demand to potentially increase ten-fold as the broader port community seeks to decarbonise.
+The growth projections for Port of Brisbane are ambitious out to 2060, with the Queensland population forecast to lift from 5.5 million to 8.3 million, container trade to treble, cruise passenger volumes to more than quadruple, and energy demand to potentially increase ten-fold as the broader port community seeks to decarbonise.

 “It’s a lofty ideal, absolutely, but one thing about the Port of Brisbane is it’s a node in a critical logistics chain,” chief executive Neil Stephens said.